 The Peer Health Education Program is a University work-study program that focuses on delivering up-to-date relevant information to our students from our students.

-The peer health educators are made up of a diverse group of students who are educated in an area of interest, including alcohol and drug abuse, smoking cessation, body image, nutrition, fitness, disease prevention and high risk behaviors.
+The peer health educators are made up of a diverse group of students who are educated in an array of wellness topics, including alcohol and drug use, smoking cessation, body image, nutrition, fitness, disease prevention and high risk behaviors.
 We sponsor and participate in health awareness campaigns and events for students in all areas of the health spectrum while having fun.